 With two visit under my belt, one in 2010 and another this month, here are my tips for making the most of the tailors in Hoi An.

 Make sure you have enough time – that means time for 3 fittings

-I’ve had eight items made by the tailors in Hoi An and what that process has taught me is that they never come out perfect first time.
+I’ve had eight items made by the tailors in Hoi An and what that has taught me is that the clothes never come out perfect first time.
 To get the most out of the tailoring process you need enough time for multiple fittings.
-In my experience, the magic number is three, ideally over three (or as a minimum, two) days.
+In my experience, the magic number is three fittings, ideally across three days (two as an absolute minimum).

 If you do have only two nights to play with, I would suggest ordering your items as soon as you arrive.
 Have the first fitting the next day (thought see my point below about overnight work) with a second fitting that evening and a final fitting early the following day before you leave.

 If you’re up on the latest fashion, this probably doesn’t apply to you, but seeing as I last read a fashion mag when I last had a regular income (circa 2010), I am a little behind the times.
 That’s fine if you’re looking for classic items or don’t care much about trends (I probably fall into this latter category), but if you’re looking to have something that is current, you should do your research before you go shopping.

 While some of the tailors will have designs that are bang up to the minute, many were still toting the same designs I saw three years ago meaning you can’t necessarily rely on the tailor’s display items to be on trend.